quinten-goens/Data-Modelling-with-PostgreSQL/README.md

 - Psycopg2

 ## Contributing
-Pull requests to show improvements of th existing code are welcome.
+Pull requests to show improvements of the existing code are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)